anderbellstudios/pop-pixie/DEVELOPMENT.md

 All other methods should usually be marked as `public`, `private`.
 Generally, public methods should appear before private methods.
 If method A calls method B, method A should generally come first.

 All methods should start with a capital letter.

-There should be a blank line between each pair of methods.

 Methods that return a single expression should use arrow syntax.
 Consider removing the brackets for arrow methods with no parameters, so that they can be accessed like properties.